nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 **2m**

+> "Hang on, what?", you might be thinking, "The 6502 is a little-endian
+> CPU which thinks in binary.
+300 should be stored as `2C 01`.
+>
 > Interestingly, these values are mostly stored in
 > [Binary Coded Decimal (BCD)](https://en.wikipedia.org/wiki/Binary-coded_decimal)
 > which stores each digit 0-9 into a hex nibble.